 - Insurance policy company and number

 - Name and contact info for all passengers of other parties involved

 You should also be sure to get the following information about each vehicle:

 - Description of the damage

 If you have a camera (or a phone with a camera), ensure you take photos of everything at the scene.
 This could be vital information for insurance companies or in a lawsuit.

 Benefits of filing a report

 You are protecting yourself by filling out an accident report, especially if one or more parties involved decides to file a claim.
 All too often, everyone at the scene seems friendly and easy-going, then later someone decides to exaggerate damages to their vehicle or make an injury claim.
-At the SMA Law Group, our Pennsylvania car accident lawyers are ready to help.
+At the SMT Legal, our Pennsylvania car accident lawyers are ready to help.
 You can contact us for a free consultation by clicking here or calling 1-888-976-2529.